Rottweiler Dog Breed

 Rottweiler weight, height, and size

-Rottweilers are sexually dimorphic, which means that it is often possible to tell males apart from females in adulthood simply by looking at them.
+Rottweilers are sexually dimorphic, which means it is often possible to tell males apart from females in adulthood simply by looking at them.

 Rottweiler males are typically taller and heavier than adult females.